 Most antivirus software will warn you if it is no longer working.
 For example, Windows Defender and Microsoft Security Essentials both provide warnings if they have been turned off or aren’t working.
 If you see a warning that your antivirus software has been turned off or disabled, there are several things to look for that might be causing it.

 If you see a warning that your antivirus software has been turned off, it might be a fake alert, also known as “rogue security software.”
 This type of warning is designed to fool you into downloading malicious software or paying for antivirus software.

 If you use Windows, you do not need to pay for antivirus software.
-Windows Defender is included in Windows 8, and Microsoft Security Essentials is free to download for Windows 7, Windows Vista, and Windows XP.
+Windows Defender is included in Windows 8, and Microsoft Security Essentials is free to download for Windows 7 and Windows Vista.

 These kinds of fake alerts could mean that your computer has a virus.
 Do a free scan with the Microsoft Safety Scanner to see if it detects rogue security software.

 For examples of rogue security software, see our Real vs. Rogue Facebook test.